Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I hate to ask it but, what in the world is a sweet gum tree?
 What does it look like? as I've never heard of it?
 Has anyone else?

 One of my two sweet gum trees seems dead from an infection.
 It has sap bleeding, the bark has some green areas, and white spots.
 What is this infection and how can I prevent my other sweet gum from getting the infection?
 Although it seems healthy, I noticed some white spots in the bark.
-Are those normal or a symptom of the infection?

 Here's a pic.